SheepCreativeSoftware/mch-huelben-website/README.md

 # mch-huelben-website [WIP]
 This project is currently work in progress

+## Motivation
+This project is not about using the right tools to do something.
+It's about building up knowledge and enhance experience in multiple aspects of web development.

 ## Description
 This project is focused on a redesign of the website from [mch-huelben](https://old.mch-huelben.de), which I made back in 2013.
 This page was created using PHP with a connection to a MySQL Database.
 There was also a administrative page to add and update the content etc..